Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 The king’s expression grew thoughtful, and then he blinked and looked aside.
 “I’ll deal with the matter later,” he muttered.
 “For now, let’s get you some water.”

-“You have endured a long journey, indeed,” the king said as he carried her into one of the tunnels.
-“Made even longer by hunger and thirst, I’ll wager.
-Impressive that you stood up to me even after all that.”
+“You have endured an arduous journey, indeed,” the king said as he carried her into one of the tunnels.
+“Impressive that you stood up to me even after all that.”

 “You’re not going to shut me in a tower again, are you?”
 Terra asked.
 "Those weren't the best accommodations."

 The Werelupe King glanced over at her.
 “No, that was a mistake,” he said.
 “I… had not thought the situation through entirely.
 I was not expecting some of my thanes to bring back an owner in their nightly hunt.
 We did not usually see owners so deep into the Haunted Woods.
 Caught in the moment, the best thing I could think to do was put you somewhere secure for the time being.”
 He looked back down the corridor and his gaze grew distant.
-“I had wanted an owner for so long… the last thing I needed was for her to leave me.”
-He frowned.
-“Well, I should like to see your other pets try to find you down here.”
+“At any rate,” he muttered under his breath, “why make you keep company with monsters.”

-“Welcome to the Werelupe Burrows, by the way,” the king said.
-“After your other pets destroyed my keep, I led my pack in search of a new home.
+The king gave her an odd look, but said, “These are the Werelupe Burrows.
+After your other pets destroyed my keep, I led my pack in search of a new home.
 Our travels took us out of the Haunted Woods and into Meridell.
 We attempted to take over Illusen’s Glade, but…” His hackles rose.
 “That went badly.
 So we retreated further into the forests of Meridell, and found this place, this haven.
 It’s much larger than that old castle, actually.”
 He chuckled.
 “I suppose I should thank you for that.”

 They entered a small grotto.
-Firelight illuminated a rock wall slick with wetness from a spring that burbled from it.
+Firelight illuminated a rock wall slick from a spring that burbled from it.
 The water ran in a stream along the floor and into a series of channels that disappeared into drains.
 All around it sat an assortment of waterskins.

 The Werelupe sat Terra down on a flat rock and said, “Stay here.”
 He grabbed a waterskin and crouched over the spring.